Lickability/swift-best-practices/DocumentationAndComments.md

     /// Other non-consumable merchandise.
     case merchandise

-    /// An item category that fall outside of the other cases.
+    /// An item category that falls outside of the other cases.
     ///
     /// - Parameter description: A string description of what that category is. case other(description: String)